 Online-Therapy.com is a complete toolbox of support, when you need it, on your schedule.
 It only takes a few minutes to sign up.

 It’s probably the last thing you feel like doing right now—but getting active, even for a short period, is one of the most effective ways of boosting your mood.
 In fact, regular exercise can be just as effective as antidepressant medication in easing depression.
-Even if you’re under lockdown or a stay-at-home order, you can still find ways to fit movement into your day.
+And you don’t need to join an expensive gym or health club to reap the benefits.

 - Take a short, 15-minute walk to boost your mood for several hours.

 - Cycle, jog, or walk through a park or other green space.

 - Dance to your favorite music.

 - Try in-person or online exercise classes for aerobics, interval training, or Pilates.

 - Create a simple home gym using resistance bands, water bottles, or your own body weight.

 Tip 3: Reframe negative thoughts

 While external factors such as isolation, financial worries, or fears about your health can contribute to depression, so too can the way you think.
 But there are ways of looking at your situation in a more realistic, hopeful way.